UKCloud/documentation/articles/azure/azs-how-create-vm-cli.md

 ## Creating a resource group

-Before creating a virtual machine, it is necessary to create a resource group to deploy the VM to.
-Note that this step can be skipped if you already have created the resource group to deploy the VM to.
+Before create a VM, you must create a resource group to deploy the VM to.
+If you've already created the resource group, you can skip this step.

 ```Bash
 az group create --name '<Resource Group Name>' --location 'frn00006'